Jose A. Cañada

 Related projects

 Antibiotics have made it possible for people to live longer, healthier lives.
-Antimicrobial resistance, however, is an increasing problem, especially in low-resource settings.
-This project will employ a range of...
+Currently, however, Western medicine is facing a serious threat as bacteria are developing resistance to antibiotics and there...

 Related currents